GMOD/jbrowse-components/website/docs/user_guides/alignments_track.md

 title: Alignments track
 ---

+import Figure from '../figure'

 Visualizing alignments is an important aspect of genome browsers.
 This guide will go over the main features of the "Alignments track."
 The alignments track is a combination of a pileup and a coverage visualization.

 ### Pileup visualization